 Characteristics of Vietnamese cuisine by Anh-Thu Stuart

 I was born in the Mekong Delta, the ‘rice bowl’ of Vietnam.
 I came to Australia in 1964 on a Colombo Plan Scholarship to study Economics at university.
 After graduating, I worked as a researcher and then public servant in Canberra.
 In 1986 I published a cookbook with my mother – Vietnamese Cooking: Recipes My Mother Taught Me.
-It was sold in Australia as well as the US, … Read more »
+It was sold in Australia as well as the … Read more »

 Introducing Dr Michael Holland